AdobeDocs/workfront.en/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/aem-asset-integrations.md

 filename: aem-asset-integrations
 product-area: documents;workfront-integrations
 navigation-topic: adobe-workfront-for-experince-manager-asset-essentials
-title: Adobe Experience Manager asset integrations
+title: Adobe Experience Manager Assets integrations
-description: You can connect your work with the following AEM Asset Integrations:
+description: You can connect your work with the following Adobe Experience Manager Assets Integrations:
 ---

-# Adobe Experience Manager asset integrations
+# Adobe Experience Manager Assets integrations

-You can connect your work with the following AEM Asset Integrations:
+You can connect your work with the following Adobe Experience Manager Assets Integrations:

 * Experience Manager Assets Essentials